Toxikuu/2/docs/src/introduction.md

 # Introduction

+## Abstract
+This page serves as a lighthearted introduction to 2.

 ## Welcome
 Hi, welcome to the 2 documentation!
 I'm going to do my best to explain how 2 works, and how to use it, all while trying not to bore you to death.